onechock/Sublime/README.md

 # Sublime
 Work assignment for Sublime

-Backend:
+Backend part:
-- Backup for mssql database for bankend prodject is in /Backend/Database
+- Backup for MSSQL database for backend project is in /Backend/Database

-Frontend:
+Frontend part:
-- Page is made with focus to look good in chrome.
+- Page is made with focus on look good in chrome.